njsmith/zs/README.rst

 Code and bug tracker:
   https://github.com/njsmith/zs

-Mailing list:
-  * TODO (in the mean time you can hassle nathaniel.smith@ed.ac.uk directly)

-License:
-  2-clause BSD, see LICENSE.txt for details.

-Dependencies:
-  * Python 2.7, or Python 3.3+
-  * Python packages:

-    * six
-    * requests
-    * docopt
-    * (Python 2 only) backports.lzma
+Contact:
+  Nathaniel J. Smith <nathaniel.smith@ed.ac.uk>

 Developer dependencies (only needed for hacking on source):
   * Cython: needed to build from checkout
   * nose: needed to run tests
-  * nose-cov: needed to get useful test coverage information in the face of massive multiprocessing
+  * nose-cov: because we use multiprocessing, we need this package to get useful test coverage information
   * nginx: needed to run HTTP tests

+License:
+  2-clause BSD, see LICENSE.txt for details.